massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo forgejo-cli actions generate-runner-token - Generate a new token for a runner to use to register with the server

 USAGE:
-   forgejo forgejo-cli actions generate-runner-token [command options] [arguments...]
+   forgejo forgejo-cli actions generate-runner-token [command options]

 OPTIONS:
    --scope value, -s value  {owner}[/{repo}] - leave empty for a global runner